TL;DR

 Stay in communication.
 Check in periodically with your site contact.
 Express continued enthusiasm.
 Ask if there's anything you can prepare or learn before starting.
 This initiative reflects well professionally.

 Clearance requirements are an administrative reality of public health work.
-They're particularly significant in clinical and direct service settings serving vulnerable populations.
-Learning to navigate these processes efficiently is itself a professional skill.
 With early action, thorough preparation, and proactive communication, you can minimize delays and begin your substantive practicum work as scheduled.

 Graduate School Success Video Series